AppsFlyerSDK/appsflyer-expo-sample-app/README.md

 ### 7. Build your app and run it on your device
-> Keep in mind that Deep Link can be received in simulators, but its parameters usually get lost in the way.
-> If you want to experience the complete flow, please run your app on a real iOS or Android device(and not a simulated one).
+> We highly recommend running and testing your app on a real iOS or Android device(and not a simulated one).

 ### 8. Click on your link, get an item or send one to your friends!
 - Now that your app is running, click the link and see your DeepLink item in the `Modal` window.